 Examples of conditions that warrant consideration for accommodation include, but are not limited to carpal tunnel syndrome, chronic back pain, arthritis, including osteoarthritis, nerve damage, fibromyalgia, etc. The accommodation process can also assess configurations and modifications to a worksite for individuals who are wheelchair users.

 - Initiation: Employees seeking workplace accommodation(s) are responsible for initiating contact with and requesting information regarding accommodations.
-Employees interested in a workplace accommodation can call or email OIE to request the paperwork to start the accommodation process.
-Employees interested in pursuing an ergonomic assessment via the accommodation process need to complete and return the following forms to OIE:
+Employees interested in workplace accommodations can call or email the University ADA Coordinators to request the paperwork to start the accommodation process.
+Employees interested in pursuing an ergonomic assessment via the accommodation process need to complete and return the following forms:

 - Determination: The University’s Ergonomic Technician will visit the employee’s worksite and assess their current work area.
 The technician will draft a report of their findings that details the recommended items the employee’s department needs to provide.
 Recommendations can include furniture (office chairs, desks, etc.) and equipment (keyboard trays, vertical mouse, etc.).